 Life doesn’t stop at 30, 50, or even 80.
 Embrace continuous learning and stay curious about the world around you.
 Take up new hobbies, learn languages, or explore different cultures.
 A growth mindset keeps your brain plastic and helps you adapt to change.
 It’s not about mastery; it’s about the joy of discovery and the confidence that comes from facing new challenges.

-5. Practice financial discipline.
+5. Practise financial discipline.

 Money worries can poison your golden years.
 Start saving and investing now, no matter how small the amount.
 Learn to live below your means and avoid unnecessary debt.
 Build an emergency fund and educate yourself about personal finance.
 Financial security isn’t about being rich; it’s about having options and peace of mind as you age.